Tkemper2/Mit/README.md

 >- Import the file into Fusion 360
 >- Rescale your lego part to a factor of exactly 0.04

 Once all the parts have been imported.
 We were able to start designing the car.
 Design is a long and sometimes complicated process.
 The right solution doesn't come out on the first try, and sometimes you have to try again and again to get it right.
 There are a number of factors to take into account.
 In our case, we wanted the car to turn quickly.
 Which implies to have a small turning radius.
-One way of calculating it is to measure the Wheelbase (Wb), the Steer angle (Sa) and the Wheel width (Ww).
+One way of calculating it (approximately) is to measure the wheelbase (Wb), the steer angle (Sa) and the wheel width (Ww).
+The wheelbase is the distant beetween the front wheels and the rear wheels.
+The steering angle is the maximum angle at which the wheels can turn.

-Another gearbox ...
+Mettre Schéma

+Once the measurements have been taken, we can calculate our turning radius (Tr) using this formula:   $Tr = \frac{Wb}{\sin(Sa)} + \frac{Ww}{2}$

+Here's a link if you want to know more about turning radius: [Link](https://en.wikipedia.org/wiki/Turning_radius)

+Another important factor when building a car is the gearbox.
+Having a gearbox is essential and very useful for a car.
+When our engine runs, it runs at a certain speed and with a certain torque.
+In a nutshell Engine torque is the force of your motor's rotational movement.
+The more torque the engine has, the harder it is to stop.
+With a gearbox ...

 Taking these factors into account, we designed our car.
 Here's a timelapse of all the design process:
-Mettre vidéo 2

 Once the car has been designed, all that's left to do is print out the parts and build the car.